Technologies for Sulphuric Acid Production

 Turbogenerator units can be condensing steam turbines, to maximize electric power generation, or backpressure steam turbines, to still have exhaust steam available as utility at unit battery limits.

-The system consists of the HRS tower and its ancillaries that replace the interpass absorbing tower and allow the recovery of the heat generated during the interpass absorption reducing thus the heat that would have been lost to cooling water.
+The system includes the HRS tower and its ancillaries that replace the interpass absorbing tower and allow the recovery of the heat generated during the interpass absorption thus reducing the heat that would have been lost to cooling water.
 As a result, additional LP saturated steam is produced and, as a collateral benefit, size of cooling water system (e.g. cooling towers) is reduced together with relevant consumptions.

 Oleum and SO3 Production